Matching Impatient and Heterogeneous Demand and Supply: Introduction

 We focus on on-demand service platforms that aim to facilitate matching.
 We refer the reader to \cite{BenjaafarHu2020}, \cite{ChenEtAl2020}, and \cite{Hu2020} for excellent higher-level perspectives on how such platforms fit into the sharing economy and to~\cite{Hu2019} for a survey of recent sharing-economy research in operations management.
 Three important research questions for such platforms identified in \cite{BenjaafarHu2020} are how to price services, pay workers, and match requests.
 These decisions are ideally made jointly; however, because the joint problem is difficult, the questions are often attacked separately.
 In this paper, we focus on the matching question.

 Our basic matching model is a bipartite graph with demand on one side and supply on the other side.
 There is a long history of studying two-sided matching problems described by bipartite graphs, beginning with the stable matching problem introduced in the groundbreaking work of~\cite{GaleShapley1962} and continuing to this day; see~\cite{AS2013} and \cite{RS1990} for later surveys and~\cite{ABKS2020} for more recent work.
 In the aforementioned literature, much attention is paid to eliciting agent preferences because the outcomes of the matching decisions, made at one prearranged point in time, can be life-changing events (for example, the matches between medical schools and potential residents).
 In contrast, many platform matching applications are {\em not} life-changing events, so there is less need to focus on eliciting agent preference.
-Moreover, supply and demand often arrive randomly and continuously over time, and must be matched dynamically over time, as the arrivals occur (as opposed to at one prearranged point in time).
+Moreover, supply and demand often arrive randomly and continuously over time, must be matched dynamically over time, as the arrivals occur (as opposed to at one prearranged point in time), \amy{and will leave the system without being matched (renege) if made to wait too long}.